 - Professor Joan Cooper , Higher Education Consultant and former Pro-Vice Chancellor (Students) and Registrar at the University of NSW, and Chair of the TAFE NSW Higher Education Academic Board

 - Warren Grimshaw AM, Former Executive Director, Coffs Harbour Education Campus (Retired), Chair of the TAFE NSW North Coast Institute Advisory Council

-- Mr Jon Black, Managing Director, TAFE NSW
+- Managing Director, TAFE NSW

 - Chief Financial Officer, TAFE NSW

 TAFE NSW Higher Education Academic Board

 The Academic Board operates independently of the control and management of TAFE NSW Higher Education to assure academic integrity.
 The Academic Board is responsible for academic policy making, academic administration, oversight of the educational process and maintaining appropriate control over the administration of higher education curriculum to allow educational objectives to be achieved.